fioprotocol/fio-devhub/_docs/general-functions/transactions.md

 # FIO Transactions

-Transactions go through various stages during their lifespan.
-First, a transaction is created in an application or a FIO-integrated client by bundling actions into a transaction.
-Next, the transaction is sent to a locally connected node, which in turn relays it to the active producing nodes for validation and execution via the peer-to-peer network.
-Next, the validated transaction is pushed to a block by the active producer on schedule along with other transactions.
-Finally the block that contains the transaction is pushed to all other nodes for validation.
+Transactions go through various stages during their lifespan:
+- First, a transaction is created in an application or a FIO-integrated client by bundling actions into a transaction.
+- Next, the transaction is sent to a locally connected node, which in turn relays it to the active producing nodes for validation and execution via the peer-to-peer network.
+- Next, the validated transaction is pushed to a block by the active producer on schedule along with other transactions.
+- Finally the block that contains the transaction is pushed to all other nodes for validation.
 When a supermajority of producers have validated the block, and the block becomes irreversible, the transaction gets permanently recorded in the blockchain and it is considered immutable.

 More details on the transaction lifecycle can be found in the [Transactions Protocol Guide]({{site.baseurl}}/docs/protocol/transactions).
 This section focuses on the steps needed to package, sign and submit transactions to the FIO chain.

 ---
 ## Quick start - Using the SDK